betterplace/betterdocs/README.md

 DESCRIPTION
 -----------

-This library can be used to document a rails based API.
+This library can be used to document a Rails-based API.

 LICENSE
 -------